jahidjubaer/OPP-Java-Project/README.md

 # TriForce ATM Machine

-Welcome to the SecureBank ATM System GitHub repository!
+Welcome to the TriFOrce ATM System GitHub repository!
 This project is an implementation of a simple ATM system in Java .

 ## Introduction